TCAP Culminating Experience

 Every teacher candidate seeking certification from an accredited institution in New Hampshire will participate in TCAP at the end of their certification program.
 For Granite State College, this means that the TCAP process is woven into the culminating course for all certification programs including those of initial, additional, and advanced endorsements.

 What does TCAP entail?

-The TCAP process includes the planning for and implementation of a 3-5 lesson unit with a group of students that aligns with the teacher candidate's certification program (ETI & RWS candidates should see their FPF for differences in TCAP requirements).
+The TCAP process includes the planning for and implementation of a 3-5 lesson unit with a group of students that aligns with the teacher candidate's certification program (DLS & RWS candidates should see their FPF for differences in TCAP requirements).
 Teacher candidates create a comprehensive document detailing the unit's lesson plans, student baseline data, plan for tracking student progress toward a measurable objective, and aligned assessments.
 Candidates then implement the unit with the presence of Granite State faculty.
 The candidate's final TCAP documents are scored using the TCAP Rubrics.
 Students must earn a 1.8 or greater on the TCAP to successfully complete the culminating experience.

 How long does it take to complete TCAP?

 The TCAP process is carried out over the course of 1 term.
 Candidates should expect TCAP work to compare to that of a 4 credit course.
 The culminating courses in the advanced endorsements include the TCAP process as well as other curricula.